eugenejahn/ZoomDanmaku/README.md

 3. Make sure you have selected "Developer mode"
 4. Click "Load unpacked extension..."
 5. Then "ZoomDanmaku" should enable.
+6. On your chrome extensions, remember to "pin"  ZoomDanmaku, so we can modify ZOOM HTML!
-6. Then, go to the zoom link and play with our chrom extension!
+6. Then, go to the zoom link and play with ZoomDanmaku
 7. After installing our package, you can go to this link for demo! https://washington.zoom.us/rec/play/-uRwjTdqcO8nXfKYU1NLmhorl0bgJb1yM5NYasPVkOiL0CjkDdnvtRpQgFZEVPwPHBsygCNR8kjEvx4H.sWZ9K2S4aY5fMPqJ